metavida/photo_stats/README.md

-# First Year Photo Stats
+# First Years Photo Stats

-Doing some light-weight analysis of the photos I've taken over first year of our boys' lives.
+Doing some light-weight analysis of the photos I've taken over first years of our boys' lives.

 ## Usage